armanjindal/garden/content/private/Stories and Life - The Tropes & Archetypes.md

 - At what point are the conceptual frameworks we use to understand ourselves, others and our interactions with them, helpful and harmful.
 - Essentiall the question: when do stories (tropes/archetypes) etc.
+- Post modern idea of intertextuality - we are bound together by media.

 The personal expereience theat motivates this question